ranbureand/multilingual-experiment/readme.markdown

 We create a YAML [Data File](https://jekyllrb.com/docs/datafiles/ "Data Files") named `snippets.yml` to store the different translations of the user interface copy as additional data in the `_data` subdirectory.

-For example, the *Back to the Top* link at the bottom of the page:
+For example, the piece of code that generates *Back to the Top* link at the bottom of the page:

 ``` liquid
 <a href="#{{ site.data.snippets.top.[page.language] | slugify: 'latin' }}">{{ site.data.snippets.back.[page.language] }}</a>